Cross-Country Skiing in Banff: Trails & Tips

 Cascade Fire Road (various distances)

 A wide, flat trail that follows the base of Cascade Mountain from the far end of Lake Minnewanka Road.
 It's groomed for classic skiing and offers easy terrain with beautiful views.
 You can ski as far as you like and turn back — ideal for beginners.
+The trail extends up to 8 km one way, giving you flexibility to choose your distance.

 Golf Course Loop (5 km)